Common Career Mistakes and How to Avoid Them

 Stagnation

-- Continue Your Education: Complete additional courses, certificates or degree programs that are relevant to your field of work.
+- The Future of Education: Learn additional courses, certificates or degree programs that are relevant to your field of work.

 Negativity

-- Get help when you can You can ask a mentor for advice or ask your colleagues for suggestions.
+- Find help whenever you can Find a mentor to ask for guidance or to ask colleagues for advice.

 Overcommitting Workload